whalepiz/whalepiz-Code-Snippet-Managers/README.md

 Run the listSnippets function to display a list of available code snippets.

-The new version will be updated....
+The new version will be updated Rank